MaxiHenk/hi_decklink_ros2/README.md

 | `camera_frame` | The `tf` frame that the camera should attached to.
 This helps to keep point clouds generated with `stereo_image_proc` in the correct reference frame.
 The default value is the camera name. |
 | `camera_info_url` | The location in which to locate the camera info file.
 This should a be an absolute file path. |

 A launch file for a stereo endoscope is provided for documentation purposes in the `launch/` folder.
+You can adapt the parameters and run it with

+    ros2 launch hi_decklink_ros2 full-MPI.xml

+The images will be published on the topics `/endoscope/left/image_raw` and `/endoscope/right/image_raw` respectively.

 The publisher node has been tested on:
 + a dVRK (da Vinci Research Kit)